 At Westchester Health, we have a number of patients who are overweight and come to us for guidance on how to eat a healthier diet.
 They want to lose weight, lower their blood pressure and take better care of their heart.
 Others want to maintain their present weight rather than gaining, and still others want to […]

 Are you worried that someone you love might have a heart attack?
 Would you know what to do if they did?
 Do you know there are realistic, effective steps you can take to lower your own risk?
 At Westchester Health, we have several patients who are concerned about having a heart attack, as well as patients who […]

 Often when people hear the word cholesterol, they think it’s something that’s bad for you.
 In fact, though, your body needs cholesterol to produce hormones (such as cortisol, testosterone, progesterone and estrogen) and vitamin D. The liver also uses cholesterol to make bile, which plays an important role in the processing and digestion of fats.

-Cardiovascular disease is the major cause of death in America, accounting for 34 percent of deaths, many suddenly and almost all of them premature.
-If you have diabetes, your risk rises even higher—dramatically.
-You have an increased risk of heart disease if you are a man over age 45 or a woman over age 55.
+Cardiovascular disease is the #1 cause of mortality in America, accounting for 610,000 deaths every year, according to the CDC.
+If you have diabetes, your risk is even higher.
+In addition, you have an increased risk of heart disease if you are a man over age 45 or a woman over age 55.
 You also are […]